laitanawe/nextflow-intermediate/_episodes/02-nextflow_scripting.md

 <b>NOTE: b.)
 Outside the script block</b>:
 Outside the script block and in the Nextflow scope (<i>any area that is not within the script block</i>), `""` is required if you want to interpolate a Nextflow variable using a `$` prefix.
 Also, in the Nextflow scope, use a Nextflow variable name within the arguments of a groovy function/operator if there's no `""` i.e. you don't need a `$` prefix for interpolation in that case.

+**Note:** You can save the following Nextflow script as strings_script.nf

 ~~~
 #!/usr/bin/env nextflow

 nextflow.enable.dsl = 2

 process testme {

+// process directives should go here.
+You can specify a different container for each process in your workflow.
+// container '/path/to/container/image.sif'

 input:
  val mystr